What are the Best Used iPhones to Buy in 2021?

 The best iPhones in terms of value for this year

 We're doing this used iPhone 7 review in 2021 for all you deal-seekers

-When you pick up the iPhone 7 or iPhone 7 Plus, you’ll notice it still feels fresh, sleek, and clean.
+When you pick up the used & refurbished iPhone 7 or iPhone 7 Plus, you’ll notice it still feels fresh, sleek, and clean.
 It isn’t the newest Apple design anymore, but that doesn’t mean that it doesn’t still feel insanely modern and nice.
 Another thing: this is one of the last iPhones to have a full metal body, so it feels different from newer iPhones that usually have a glass back.
 There are different colors available—as with any iPhone—so you can pick one that best complements your personality.
 Many people are fans of the all-black versions, but my personal favorite is the (PRODUCT)RED edition which was made in partnership with the (RED) organization which provides AIDs relief to Africa.
 Not only does this version of the phone have an incredible cause behind it, but it also looks awesome :D

 Mhmmm that rich red color just makes me feel alive!
 I have a lot of red sneakers too, but let’s not get into my personal life, we were supposed to talk about the refurbished iPhone 7 :D